FAQ: Can You Have Sex While Pregnant? Everything You Need to Know

 How Soon After I Give Birth Is It OK to Have Sex Again?

 Whether you had a vaginal delivery or a cesarean section, your body needs time to recover.
 In general, there is no definitive “no sex” period, although some experts recommend waiting at least four to six weeks after giving birth.
 In the case of a vaginal birth, this allows the cervix to close and any tears or episiotomy wounds to heal.
 In the case of a cesarean section, it’s best to consult your healthcare provider about when sex is safe again after the surgery.
-If in doubt, consult your doctor, or simply wait until your first postpartum checkup (usually six weeks after your baby’s birth).
+If in doubt, consult your healthcare provider, or simply wait until your first postpartum checkup (usually six weeks after your baby’s birth).

 How Can Sex After Giving Birth Be Different?

 When you start having sex again, you may find that hormonal changes have made your vagina drier than usual, and it might help to use a water-based lubricant.
 To strengthen your vaginal muscles after giving birth, you can also choose to practice Kegel exercises.
-And, you may find that your sex drive is lower.
+And you may find that your sex drive is lower.
 This can result from feeling tired, stressed, depressed, or worried that sex will be painful.
 It’s normal to experience a range of emotions after having a baby, but if you’re finding that it’s getting in the way of your normal sex life, contact your healthcare provider for advice.
 Eating healthily and exercising may also help your sex drive return.

 Most couples go back to having an active sex life in the year after their baby is born.
 It’s important to know that ovulation will start, and you’ll be able to conceive even before your menstrual periods return.
-Unless you’re planning to have another baby right away, consider speaking to your doctor about which birth control methods are suitable for your situation.
+Unless you’re planning to have another baby right away, consider speaking to your healthcare provider about which birth control methods are suitable for your situation.

 Join a World of Support